|

 developed my own.
 Enjoy!

-teaches students to look for patterns and to make
+activity teaches students to look for patterns and to

-connections.
-Brain research suggests that we can learn
+make connections.
+Brain research suggests that we can

-through analogy: What do already know that will help us with
+learn through analogy: What do already know that will

 Task Board Sign